There are many different types of nitrogen fertilisers available. This guide will help you to decide which nitrogen fertiliser is best for you.

 The nitrate component is the key as this is the preferred, plant available nitrogen form, so CAN, AN and UAN fall into line giving the most consistent and reliable economic performance with a current return on investing in nitrate nitrogen of £3.77 for wheat and £3.61 for oilseed per £1 investment.
 This reliability is born out when very large data sets are analysed.
 The number of statistically significant results favouring those where nitrates outperform urea.

-Are accuracy and efficiency your priorities? - If so nitrates may be the best option
+If accuracy and efficiency are your priorities nitrates are the best option

 If accuracy is your number one focus and you are operating at 24, 32 or 36m then the choice is straightforward, you either go with a high quality, strong granulated product (e.g. YaraBela Axan or Extran) or for ultimate precision - liquids ( e.g. Chafer Nuram 37), where headland and overlaps can be managed with ease.

 If you are looking towards efficiency through optimising resources (machines, labour and land) then liquid UAN becomes the preferred option.
 Liquids can be applied to the highest level of accuracy at the very widest tramlines such as 48m.
 It is worth calculating out the uncropped area in the form of tramlines and seeing what extra farmed area you have!

 So where do the other forms fit in to the discussion.
 Urea has improved in its quality and become much more abundant as North Africa and China production levels have increased.
 Indeed Yara have made further investments in its European production facilities, increasing supply of nitrate and urea products.
 The focus and investment has been directed towards granulated, nitrogen plus sulphur grades as the demand continues to grow for these.

 If you are happy with some risk then opting for granulated urea plus sulphur as part of a system can be a useful alternative.